the-anylogic-company/AnyLogic-Pypeline/README.md

 3. Run the model
   1. In your running model, click the Communicator object
   2. The inspection window should show the version of Python and the path to the Python executable that's being run.
-> If you do not see this, or you receive an error, please refer to the troubleshooting section of the full user guide.
+> If you do not see this, or you receive an error, please refer to the troubleshooting section of the wiki.

 ### Basic tutorial
 Building on the model made in the previous section, try the following: